 The International Maritime Organisation is responsible for the overall training STCW standards, whilst individual member state maritime organisations take responsibility for interpreting these, setting course syllabi, accrediting centres, and enforcing the standards.
 If a countries maritime training' standards are deemed sufficient to meet the IMO standards that country is then placed on what's called a white list - The UK Maritime & Coastgaurd Agency is on the white list and one of the preferred accreditations.

 Before the STCW convention, training standards were set by the individual countries and, with the inevitable local variations in content and standards, it caused some problems within the international maritime industry.

-This is a package of 4 courses:
+STCW Basic Safety Training is actually a package of 4 courses:

 In the picture below STCW Basic Safety training trainees are tackling an oil fire with foam, one of the essential elements of the Fire Prevention and Fire Fighting course, part of the STCW Basic Safety Training Package.

 During this course trainees are required to wear survival suits and life jackets, jump into the water from a height and safety right and board an inflatable life raft.
-It's a great opportunity to tackle and prepare for the nuances of whats required to survive at sea in an abandon ship situation.
+It's a great opportunity to tackle the challenges and prepare for the nuances of whats required to survive at sea in an abandon ship situation.